marioalvesx/ImageClassification-MachineLearningStudy/README.md

 -   **python -m http.server 8081**
 -   Or with python2.7, this:
 -   **python -m SimpleHTTPServer 8081**
+* 4 - Then, open up your web browser on the url: https://localhost:8081 Or any other port of your choice like: 3000, 3001... :)

 ###### Developed using as a guide the documentation of ML5.JS